whprocter/RPr-Chakraborty-2021/docs/report/preanalysis.md

 This analysis does not measure or account for any **first order spatial effects**, **second order spatial effects**, or **spatial anisotropies**.

 ### Temporal characteristics

 The **temporal extent** of the study is based on the COVID-19 incidence rate, which covers cases from 1/22/2020-8/1/2020.
 The study also uses 5 year estimates for county disability and sociodemographic characteristics collected from 2014-2018.
 This range is not explicitly stated in the original study.

 The **temporal support** for the COVID-19 incidence rate was case data collected from 1/22/2020-8/1/2020.
-The **temporal support** for the disability sociodemographic data was data collected from 2014-2018.  **Temporal effects** are not measured or accounted for.
+The **temporal support** for the disability sociodemographic data was data collected from 2014-2018.
+**Temporal effects** are not measured or accounted for.

 ### Data exclusion

 There is no documentation of any **data exclusion** based on attribute criteria in the original study.

 The study does not analyze the presence of **outliers**.
 The study does not **weight samples**.

 ### Analytical specification

-The county-level bivariate correlations are used to test association between intra-categorical rates of disability and COVID-19 incidence rates.
-Pearson's rho is the bivariate correlation coefficient.
+The county-level Pearson's rho correlation coefficient is used to test association between intra-categorical rates of disability and COVID-19 incidence rates.
 As this is a parametric test, normality should be tested.
 A separate hypothesis is formulated for each sociodemographic disability characteristic.